Gabriella439/post-rfc/sotu.md

-# State of the Haskell ecosystem - August 2015
+# State of the Haskell ecosystem

 In this post I will describe the current state of the Haskell ecosystem to the best of my knowledge and its suitability for various programming domains and